-We had the privilege to meet some colorful characters around Ireland.
-At the Brazen Head, oldest pub in Dublin from 1198, we found a bitter man at the bar who bought us several pints and told us how much he hated everything.
+I had the privilege to meet some colorful characters around Ireland.
+At the Brazen Head, oldest pub in Dublin from 1198, I stumbled upon a bitter man at the bar who was keen to explain how much he hated everybody.
 Especially the French, as he still was angry at Napoleon.
 But he didn’t hesitate to spit on Englishmen, Germans, Swedes, Americans, Italians, Swiss and pretty much everything on two legs except for velociraptors.

 The people are as divided as the island itself.
 How long will this conflict go on?